-A. The text of the digital resource includes Pass

-markup (e.g. tags or styles) that allows for

-navigation by key structural elements

-(chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: 5/5 chapters were analyzed and passed markup for navigational text.
-Chapters 1 through 5 were used to analyze navigational text.
-The text of the digital resource included markup that allowed for navigation by heading levels using assistive technology.
-All headings were black text on a white background.
+A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: Fail 0/2 chapters were analyzed and passed markup for navigational text.
+Chapters 1 and 2 were used to analyze navigational text.
+The text of the digital resource did not include markup that allowed for navigation by heading levels using assistive technology.
+All heading levels were black text on a light blue-white background.
 The program used to analyze navigational text was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 15/15 lists were analyzed and passed for structural markup of lists.
-Chapters 1 through 5 were used to analyze lists.
+Pass Additional Information: 13/13 lists were analyzed and passed for structural markup of lists.
+Chapters 1 through 4 were used to analyze lists.
 The text of the digital resource included markup for bullets and numbered lists that was compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
-C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-N/A Additional Information: 0/0 text content analyzed for structural markup for eReader application.
+C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the N/A reader interface and move directly to the text content that is compatible with assistive technology.
+Additional Information: 0/0 text content analyzed for structural markup for eReader application.
 No additional eReader application being used in this evaluation.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.